frederic-perez/AmE-dictionary/data/dictionary.md

 __handsel__ _n_ __1__ A gift for good luck at the beginning of a new year, new venture, etc.
 __handsome__ _adj_ :mute:[han~~d~~some]
 __handsy__ _adj_ Prone to touching other people with one’s hands, especially inappropriately.
-__handwaving__ _n idiom_ :astonished: Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
 __handyman__ _n_ :three::hammer:
 __hang out__ _phr v_
 __hang-up__ _n_ :astonished: An unforeseen obstacle. _Syn_ rub, hitch, snag _My real estate agent says there are some legal hang-ups that might delay the sale of our home._